Kisumu massacre

 The Kisumu massacre occurred when the presidential guard and police forces shot and killed several civilians in Kisumu Town, the capital of Nyanza Province in Kenya.
-This took place on October 25, 1969.
+This took place on 25 October 1969.
 The official death toll from government sources stands at 11 fatalities but other sources place this number at closer to 100.
 Victims included women and children, some of whom were shot 30–50 km away from the epicentre of the riots.
-According to media reports, the government of the day made attempts to cover up the extent of the massacre.
+According to media reports, the government of the day attempted to cover up the extent of the massacre.